WE’RE HIRING: Director

 - Five years of experience in an administrative capacity, either in public service or private business, or a combination of both.

-- As part, or in addition to the five years of administrative experience, three years of managerial and budgetary experience with an office equal in size or larger than the Office of Council Services.
+- As part, or in addition to the five years of administrative experience, five years of managerial and budgetary experience with an office equal in size or larger than the Office of Council Services (staff of 20).

 - A bachelor’s degree from an accredited college or university in business administration, public administration, or relevant discipline.
 (Official transcripts may be requested.)

-- Strong research and writing skills, verbal communication, and experience.
+- Strong research, analytical and writing skills, verbal communication, and experience.

 - Government work experience, especially in a legislative branch, is strongly preferred, but not required.